ciscocmsdevnet/TMS-Migration-Tool/README.md

 3. Please refer log file generated to determine which meetings were successfully migrated and those which couldn't.

 **Known issues**

 •	This tool is not tested against Online-Exchange or O365.

 **Getting Help**

-•Please reach out to pavupras@cisco.com / shrpv@cisco.com in case of any queries. support is available on best effort basis.
+• Please reach out to pavupras@cisco.com / shrpv@cisco.com in case of any queries. support is available on best effort basis.

 **Credits:**
 1. Vinay Naik